Skip to content

 Will our services be interrupted during this transition?
 No. All CLEMIS applications remain fully operational throughout the transition.
 The September 30, 2026 deadline exists to ensure continuity beyond that date.

 What is the Interlocal Agreement, and does our community need to sign it?
-The Interlocal Agreement establishes your community's participation in the governance of the CLEMIS Authority, including having a formal voice in setting priorities and direction.
-It also incorporates the Main Services Agreement, which defines the general terms and conditions that apply to all CLEMIS memberships.
-Communities that want to participate in Authority governance sign this agreement through their authorized community representative.
+The Interlocal Agreement establishes your community's participation in the governance of the CLEMIS Authority, giving your community a formal voice in setting priorities and direction.
+It is incorporated in the Participation Agreement.
+It is not required for communities or organizatinos that simply want to continue receiving CLEMIS Authority services.

-What is a Membership Order, and who signs it?
-The Membership Order is the agreement specific to each participating department, defining that department's membership type, software, and services.
-It also incorporates the Main Services Agreement.
-Each department signs its own Order: a police department, fire department, jail, code enforcement unit, animal control office, or other department within the same community would each have a separate Order reflecting their specific needs.
-A department can sign an Order without the community signing the Interlocal Agreement, though that means the community is not participating in Authority governance.
+What is an Order, and who signs it?
+The Order is the agreement specific to each department, defining that department's membership type, software, and services.
+Each department signs its own Order: a police department, fire department, jail, code enforcement, animal control, court, prosecurtors, or other department within the same community would each have a separate Order.
+A department can sign an Order even if the community does not participate in Authority governance through the Interlocal Agreement.

 Does our community government need board or council approval before signing?
 It may.
 Many interlocal agreements require a board or council resolution before an authorized official can execute them.
 We recommend consulting your legal counsel early so that approval can be scheduled with enough time before the September 30 deadline.